astoilkov/main-thread-scheduling/readme.md

 Here a few more advantages:
 - Simple.
 90% of the time you only need `yieldOrContinue(priority)` function.
 The API has two more functions for more advanced cases.
 - Utilizes the new `navigator.scheduling.isInputPending()` method (when available).
 Fallbacks to a good enough alternative otherwise.
 - This isn't a weekend project.
-I have been working on this solution for months.
-If you want to dive more deeply read the [design doc]().
+I have been working on this code for months.
+If you want to dive more deeply read the [in-depth](./docs/in-depth.md) doc.
 - This is the future.
 Browsers are probably going to support scheduling tasks on the main thread in the future.
 Here is the [spec](https://github.com/WICG/scheduling-apis).
 - Aiming for high-quality with [my open-source principles](https://github.com/astoilkov/me/blob/master/essays/My%20open-source%20principles.md)

 ## API

-Note: If you want to understand how this library works under the hook and some of the details – read the [design doc]().
+Note: If you want to understand how this library works under the hook and some of the details – read the [in-depth](./docs/in-depth.md) doc.

 ### `yieldOrContinue(priority: 'background' | 'user-visible')`